 Jen Coken: 17:30

 Yes, and there are many books that have been written on it.
 And what I see is generally it's people who are people pleasers.
-Now, this is something that I recently discovered, which is you know, fight flight or freeze.
+Now, this is something that I recently discovered, which is you know, fight flight, or freeze.
 There's also something called fawn, which I'm like, Oh my God, that's me where you fawn over people to get them to like you.
-Uh huh.
-And then there's then there's possum, where you just want to play that and get people to leave you alone.
+Uh-huh.
+And then there's a possum, where you just want to play that and get people to leave you alone.

 Michael Kithcart: 17:57

 Oh, great.
 So you're fun.
-I'm probably possum.
+I'm probably a possum.

 Jen Coken: 18:01